Don't Cha: Chart performance

-Across Europe, "Don't Cha" was a massive hit, topping the European Hot 100 Singles for four weeks.
+Across Europe, "Don't Cha" was a massive hit, topping the European Hot 100 Singles for four weeks, alongside Germany, Flanders (Belgium), Denmark, Austria, Norway, Switzerland.
+The single reached top ten in others Euro countries, including Italy, France, the Netherlands, Sweden, Hungary and Finland.
 In the United Kingdom, prior its single release "Don't Cha" peaked at number 44 on import.
 The following week, the song peaked at the top of the UK singles chart, making the Pussycat Dolls the first American female group to top the UK singles chart since Destiny's Child's "Survivor" (2001) and the first single under A&M Records to reach number one since Black Eyed Peas and Justin Timberlake's "Where Is the Love?
 (2003).
 It sold 85,021 copies, displacing the Gorillaz' "Dare" by nearly four times as many sales.
 In its second week, the song the single had a decline in sales of 23% to 65,122 copies, but remained on the top outselling the rest of the singles by a margin of greater than two to one as PCD debuted at number eight on the UK Albums Chart.
 In its final week atop, sales dipped by 31.1% selling 44,897 copies, surpassing 195,164 copies after 20 days, and becoming the seventh highest seller of the year at that point.
 The British Phonographic Industry (BPI) awarded a platinum certification to the track for shipping 600,000 copies in the UK.
 According to the Official Charts Company (OCC), "Don't Cha" is the 147th best-selling single of the 21st century.
-As of November 2019, "Don't Cha" remains the group's best-selling single, with combined sales of 915,000.
+As of March 2026, "Don't Cha" remains the group's best-selling single, with combined sales of 1.58 Million.

 In Ireland, the song debuted at number one on the Irish Singles Chart and stayed for four consecutive weeks.
 The song has also reached the peak in a number of European countries including Belgium (Flanders), Germany, Norway and Switzerland.
 According to Nielsen Soundscan, by the end of 2005 "Don't Cha" was the tenth best selling song in digital downloads across Europe.